zeliechowaiki/phase-0-git-basics-lab/README.md

 ## Learning Goals

-- Understand how to complete assignments
+- Review how to complete assignments
 - Apply what you've learned about Git version control
 - Initialize a new Git repository
 - Stage and commit new content